PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 5. Improper Weight Distribution

-Your kayak's weight should rest evenly on both bars.
-Uneven loading stresses both the kayak and your roof rack.
+Your kayak's weight must rest evenly on both bars.
+Uneven loading stresses both the boat and your roof rack.
+Step back and visually inspect: does the kayak sit level, or does one end sag?

 Special Considerations for Upside Down Transport